infraflakes/nixuris-os/README.md

 ---
 ### Changelogs:

 ## Ver.
 3.6.2:

+- Added extra infos for keybinds (workspaces, and windows management).

+## Ver.
+3.6.2:

 - Removed 175MB of legacy configs, duplicate modules, and redundant scripts from original dotfiles.